 - Transvaginal sonography.
-An ultrasound performed with a small instrument placed in the vagina.
+An ultrasound performed with a small instrument that is placed in the vagina.

 - CA-125 blood test.
-A blood test to determine if the level of a tumor marker called CA-125 has increased in the blood.
+A blood test to determine if the level of a tumor marker called CA-125 has increased in your blood.

 If your screening test result is abnormal, we may recommend radiologic imaging.
 Imaging tests for ovarian cancer can show if there is a mass in your pelvis, but they cannot tell if the mass is cancerous.